CyranoB/readability-python/memory-bank/activeContext.md

 ## Recent Updates

+### Caching Improvements

+We've implemented strategic caching optimizations to improve performance and reduce memory usage:

+1. **High-Impact Function Caching**:
+   - Added caching for `_is_probably_visible` function to avoid redundant visibility checks
+   - Added caching for `_calculate_content_score` function to avoid recalculating content scores
+   - Enhanced `_has_ancestor_tag` with caching for cases without filter functions
+   - These functions were identified as high-impact through profiling

+2. **Cache Monitoring and Management**:
+   - Added `_track_cache_stats` function to monitor cache usage during parsing
+   - Implemented cache categorization for better debugging and management
+   - Added strategic cache clearing at key phase transitions in the parsing process

+3. **Performance Results**:
+   - **Memory Usage**: Reduced by 71.28% on average across test files
+   - **Execution Time**: Maintained similar execution time with slight improvements for complex documents
+   - **Best Case**: NYTimes article showed 5.25% speed increase and 91.43% memory reduction

+4. **Testing and Validation**:
+   - Created benchmark scripts to measure performance improvements
+   - Implemented comparison tools to evaluate before/after performance
+   - Verified all tests pass with the new caching system
+   - Documented results in `caching-improvements.md`

+These improvements make the Python Readability library more efficient, especially for processing multiple documents in sequence or in memory-constrained environments.

 ### Memory Management Improvements

 We've implemented comprehensive memory management improvements to fix potential memory leaks in the Readability parser: